gradle/gradle/design-docs/features/faster-builds/faster-test-execution-startup/README.md

 Miscellaneous profiling results:

 - when excluding test execution time, up to 10% of remaning time is spent calling `getGenericReturnType` in decorators (fixed already)
 - A large number of empty snapshots are generated when tasks are up-to-date.
 This could be optimized for memory and iteration.
+Experimental fix: https://github.com/gradle/gradle/commit/9946a56f225aa9f4007eb65f0cfb3274a718e140